swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 }
 ```

-This work function, will never throw, because we didn't await on the throwing `spawn let`.
+This `work()` function will never throw, because we didn't await on the throwing `spawn let`.
 If we modified it to explicitly await on it, the compiler would force us to spell out not only the `await` but also the `try` keyword.
-The presence of the `try` keyword woult then force us to annotate the `work()` function as `throws`, as expected from normal, non-asynchronous code in Swift:
+The presence of the `try` keyword would then force us to annotate the `work()` function as `throws`, as expected from normal, non-asynchronous code in Swift:

 ```swift
 // func boom() throws -> Int { throw Boom() }